staD020/png2prg/readme.md

 ## Changes for version 1.11.1-dev

- - Bugfix: fix regression with handling mixedcharsets that was increasing char usage count in some cases (thanks Shine).
+ - Bugfix: Fix regression with handling mixedcharsets that was increasing char usage count in some cases (thanks Shine).
  - Feature: Press CBM key in petscii (animation) displayers to switch charset case.
  - Feature: Add -brute-force support to all charset modes.
  - Feature: Improve ECM handling by searching for invertable characters to reduce char usage.
- - Feature: Add -anim-csv support to allow for per frame delays.
+ - Feature: Add -anim-csv support to allow for custom delays per frame.
  - Feature: Allow sids to use all memory below $0400 (thanks kbs).

 ## Changes for version 1.10.1